JacksonKuo/blog/_posts/2025-1-5-jekyll-drafts.markdown

 # Problem Statement

-Come up with an alterative method for Jekyll drafts, since the offical draft process in Jekyll kinda sucks.
+Come up with an alterative method for Jekyll drafts, since the official draft process in Jekyll kinda sucks.
 The following is how the official draft method works:

 * Since `drafts are posts without a date in the filename`[^1], publishing requires adding a date to the filename.
 * Publishing requires moving the post file from `_drafts` to the `_posts` folder